guluc3m/neovim-learning/2-plugins.md

 # Step 2: Plugins
+Plugins allow you to extend Neovim's capabilities, and add new features.

 ## Package manager
-We recomend using the [lazy.nvim](https://github.com/folke/lazy.nvim) package manager.
+We recomend using the [lazy.nvim](https://github.com/folke/lazy.nvim) package manager to manage all plugins.

 To "install" it (download it if it's not already there) and bootstrap it in, add the following to your `~/.config/nvim/init.lua`:
 ```lua